 Nearby, a neighbor cultivates with a camel.
 To the south it's no great distance to the Great Indian Desert, or Thar.

-Straw is protected against the rainy season by ingenious water-shedding stacks.
+Straw is protected during the rainy season by ingenious, water-shedding stacks.

 As fodder is needed, the stacks are broken open.